mon2barot/Coffee-Chain-Analysis/Coffe Chain Read Me.md

 <b> The goal of the project is to conduct ad hoc analysis to extract business insights regarding products and inventory to aid in business decision making. </b>
 <ul>
   <li> The dataset contains 3 tables viz; FactTable, LocationTable, and ProductTable. </li>
-<li>The FactTable has been the focus of this project as it contains important information with approximately 4000 rows and 14 columns.</li>
+<li>The FactTable has been the focus of this project as it contains important information with approximately 4000 rows and 14 columns.The other tables have been used for the analysis too.</li>
 <li>The quality of the data has been checked for inconsistencies using MS Access.
 The dataset was concluded to be clean.</li>
 <li>Finally, with the help of Tableau's aggregate and filter functions numerous visualizations were created.</li>
 <li>The analysis started by looking into product performances across states and moved onto rates as well as invenotry.</li>